almeidas-tatiane/robust-api-performance/performance-test-plan.md

 # 🧪 Performance Test Plan

-## Goal
+## 🎯 Goal
-The objective of this test is to verify the system's behavior under an expected load.
+The objective of this test is to assess the system's behavior under expected load conditions.
-The test will verify the API's performance; that covers: login and CRUD.
+It will evaluate the API’s performance across key functionalities, including authentication (/login) and CRUD operations for /items.

 ### 📦Test Endpoints
 - ➕ POST /register - Create an user with username and password.